Installation#

 Deploying Marble#

-The Marble stack can be started, stopped and inspected using the pavics-compose.sh script which takes the same arguments as the docker compose commands.
+The Marble stack can be started, stopped and inspected using the compose command to the birdhouse CLI which takes the same arguments as the docker compose commands.

-The pavics-compose.sh script will read the env.local configuration file, create a docker compose deployment file based on this configuration and then execute any subcommands provided to the pavics-compose.sh file as subcommands to docker compose based on that file.
+This command will read the env.local configuration file, create a docker compose deployment file based on this configuration and then execute any subcommands provided as if they were subcommands to docker compose based on that file.

 For example, to start the Marble stack: